Aval Nanachathu.

 Aval Nanachathu Recipe / Sweetened Beaten Rice Flakes / Sweet Poha.

-Rice is a staple and an everyday food and has got numerous health benefits.
+Rice is a staple and an everyday food that has numerous health benefits.
 This widely consumed staple food comes in different shapes and sizes.
-Aval is a flattened form of rice.
-Aval or Beaten Rice is of two types, brown and thick poha, which is made out of Matta rice that is par boiled brown rice.
-Its white counter part is the one I have used for this dish, which I always prefer to use for this.
-You can make Aval Nanachathu by using white or brown aval.
-I can have this drooling aval nanachathu any time of the day..
+Aval, also known as flattened rice or beaten rice, is available in two types: brown and thick poha, which is made from Matta rice (par-boiled brown rice).
+Its white counterpart is what I’ve used for this dish, which I prefer for this recipe.
+You can make Aval Nanachathu using either white or brown aval.
+I could eat this drooling Aval Nanachathu any time of the day.

-Today I am sharing with you a very easy snack or ‘nalumani palaharam’ called Aval Nanachathu.
-Aval means, beaten rice and ‘Nanachathu’ in our language, Malayalam means wet.
-Here, we make it wet either with milk or water by adding jaggery and grated coconut.
-Coconut gives it juice and jaggery gives sweetness.
-Both together taste heavenly.
+Today, I’m sharing with you a simple snack called Aval Nanachathu, also known as ‘nalumani palaharam’.
+‘Aval’ means beaten rice, and ‘Nanachathu’ in Malayalam means wet.
+In this recipe, we make it wet with milk or water, adding jaggery and grated coconut.
+The coconut adds juiciness, while the jaggery provides sweetness, creating a heavenly taste combination.

-Aval is rich in iron, carbohydrates and fibre, hence it is a healthy food for kids and adults.
-It is good for weight loss, easy to digest.
-It is good for instant energy.
-As a whole, it is a wholesome snack.
+Aval is rich in iron, carbohydrates, and fiber, making it a nutritious food for both kids and adults.
+It’s beneficial for weight loss, easy to digest, and provides instant energy.
+Overall, it’s a wholesome and healthy snack option.

-We get to see this Beaten Rice in all Indian grocery stores.
-Whenever I see Ripe plantains in the supermarkets the first thing comes to my mind is to make Aval Nanachathu, since ripe plantains are the perfect match for Aval Nanachathu.
+Beaten rice is readily available in most Indian grocery stores.
+Whenever I spot ripe plantains in the supermarket, the first thing that comes to mind is making Aval Nanachathu, as ripe plantains pair perfectly with it.

 Ingredients for Aval Nanachathu: